fals/fals.github.io/_posts/2020-10-13-distributed-lock.md

 tags: [architecture, distributedsystem, dotnet, redis, mongodb]
 ---

 A common issue in distributed system is having multiple consumers hosted in different nodes competing for the same resources.
-In the example bellow a producer creates files in a file share and multiple consumers compete to for those files to parse and persist the data.
+In the example bellow a producer creates files in a file share and multiple consumers compete for those files to parse and persist the data.

 ![](/img/distributed-lock-redis.svg.png)